PODCAST - Second Challenge Check-In

 The Second Challenge Check-In!

 Greetings from Thailand!
 You can probably hear the sounds of the jungle and of rushing water around me.
 It’s been raining here for the last 12 days, and pretty much every path has turned into a river.

-As many of you know in addition to my own little writing retreat, I’ve been here for the last couple weeks studying yoga and meditation.
-And I recently participated in a life changing meditation, created by AUM Humaniversity, that I wanted to share with you with this 2017 Screenwriting Challenge check in.
+As many of you know in addition to my own little writing retreat, I’ve been here for the last couple of weeks studying yoga and meditation.
+And I recently participated in a life-changing meditation, created by AUM Humaniversity, that I wanted to share with you with this 2017 Screenwriting Challenge check-in.

 The meditation was nearly three hours long—12 stages of 12 minutes each.
 And each stage focused on experiencing an emotion that is normally feared or repressed.